indigobio/Graphic-Design-Process/README.md

 Sometimes, if you can not make a decision, maybe the problem is not about visual exploration.
 If this happened, I'd go back to moodboarding to make sure I'm on the right track.

 ## **9. Client Feedback**

+TJL - I think we can include more client feedback as we get started since we are all in one company.
+Later we may back it off, but in general I think more feedback is better to make sure the project doesn't get off track and produce something unwanted.

 Feedback would go back and forth among stakeholders during client feedback steps, and sometimes we have to change every decision we have made and restart.
 It's super normal to have this happened, so don't be hesitate to let me know if anything needs to be changed during this step.